fastlabel/fastlabel-python-sdk/README.md

 ##### Response

-Example of a integrate audio task object
+Example of a integrated audio task object

 ```python
 {